Pechherz/Vermintide-Mods/VT1-Mods/restart/README.md

 ```
 /restart
 ```
-This will immediately reload the map for the hosting player and all connected peers and everybody starts from anew.
+This will immediately reload the map for all players to start the game from anew.
-Beware that all progress made during mission progression will not be accounted like in the Defeat screen.
+Beware that all progress made during the mission will not be accounted like in the *Defeat* screen, thus no player will receive any
+experience points.

 <br/>